 The silver workforce

-The older generation also have a great deal to contribute to an employer in terms of experience and commitment.
-In addition, it’s well known that going to work each day gives some people a reason to get up in the morning and also to keep young.
+The older generation also has a great deal to contribute to an employer in terms of experience and commitment.
+It’s a well-known fact that going to work each day gives people a reason to get up in the morning, keeping their mind and body young.
 There are many unfortunate cases where someone has worked all their life, looking forward to their retirement, only to fall seriously ill or die the moment they stop work.

 So rather than just worry about whether you will have enough for your retirement, maybe it makes sense to keep working a little bit longer.